mokoconsulting-tech/MokoCodingDefaults/generic-git/docs/roadmap.md

 * Roadmap review cadence: Quarterly review aligned with planning cycles.
 * Backlog refinement: Monthly grooming of documentation backlog with engineering and operations stakeholders.
-* Acceptance criteria: Each document is considered complete when it has a defined owner, conforms to MokoCodingDefaults, and passes peer review.
+* Acceptance criteria: Each document is considered complete when it has a defined owner, conforms to MokoDefaults, and passes peer review.

 ### Governance and Ownership